FusionAuth/fusionauth-site/site/_posts/2020-09-22-active-director-connector.md

 The first will be an adminstrative user who has at least read access to the section of the directory where the users to be authenticated are.

 The second user is someone who will log in to FusionAuth, but be authenticated against Active Directory.
+Below, I'm adding John Stafford.

-pic TBD adding a user in activedirectory
+{% include _image.liquid src="/assets/img/blogs/active-directory-connector/active-directory-add-user.png" alt="Adding a user in Active Directory." class="img-fluid" figure=false %}

 ## Configure FusionAuth

 Next, you want to add an application in FusionAuth.
 An application is anything a user can sign into.
 We're going to reuse an [existing ASP.NET Razor Pages application](/blog/2019/05/06/securing-asp-netcore-razor-pages-app-with-oauth).
 While important, the application isn't the focus of this blog post, so if you want to learn more, check out the previous article.
 But let's pretend this ASP.NET Razor pages application is an internal payroll application.
 Only users in Active Directory should be able to access it.

 Navigate to "Settings" and then "Key Master" to set up an RSA keypair for your JWT.
 You need to do this because the default signing key for a JWT in FusionAuth is HMAC, but the ASP.NET library we are going to use doesn't support symmetric keys.
+Below I'm generating an RSA key pair, but you can import one you've previously created should you need to share one across systems:

-pic TBD
+{% include _image.liquid src="/assets/img/blogs/active-directory-connector/fusionauth-add-rsa-key.png" alt="Adding an RSA key in Key Master." class="img-fluid" figure=false %}

 Create an application called "Internal Payroll App".
+This is what you are going to let John have access to.
 In the "OAuth" tab, add a redirect URL of "http://localhost:5000/signin-oidc".
 Add a logout redirect of "http://localhost:5000/".

 Then switch to the "JWT" tab.
 Enable it and change the signing keys to "For Internal Payroll App".

-pic TBD
+{% include _image.liquid src="/assets/img/blogs/active-directory-connector/fusionauth-jwt-config.png" alt="Configuring the application's JWT settings to sign with the generated RSA keypair." class="img-fluid" figure=false %}

 Save the application and then view it and scroll down to the "OAuth configuration" section, noting the `Client ID` and `Client Secret` values:

-pic TBD
+{% include _image.liquid src="/assets/img/blogs/active-directory-connector/fusionauth-oauth-config.png" alt="Viewing the application's OAuth settings to record the Client ID and Client Secret values." class="img-fluid" figure=false %}

 ## Configure LDAP connector